kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

    ![](./Images/20.png)

-1. After the files have been uploaded, select **Files** and verify that the CSV file have been uploaded.
+1. After the files have been uploaded, select **Files** and verify that the CSV file has been uploaded.

    ![](./Images/21.png)

 #### Congratulations!
 You have successfully completed this task.
 Please move on to the next task.

-## Task 2 : Create a Notebook
+## Task 2: Create a Notebook

 In this task, you will learn how to create a Notebook in Microsoft Fabric for interactive data exploration and analysis.